IBM Blue Gene: Architecture

-IBM published BlueMatter, the application developed to exercise Blue Gene/L, as open source here.
+IBM published BlueMatter, the application developed to exercise Blue Gene/L, as open source.
 This serves to document how the torus and collective interfaces were used by applications, and may serve as a base for others to exercise the current generation of supercomputers.

 Blue Gene/P

 In June 2007, IBM unveiled Blue Gene/P, the second generation of the Blue Gene series of supercomputers and designed through a collaboration that included IBM, LLNL, and Argonne National Laboratory's Leadership Computing Facility.

 Design

 The design of Blue Gene/P is a technology evolution from Blue Gene/L. Each Blue Gene/P Compute chip contains four PowerPC 450 processor cores, running at 850 MHz.
 The cores are cache coherent and the chip can operate as a 4-way symmetric multiprocessor (SMP).
 The memory subsystem on the chip consists of small private L2 caches, a central shared 8 MB L3 cache, and dual DDR2 memory controllers.
 The chip also integrates the logic for node-to-node communication, using the same network topologies as Blue Gene/L, but at more than twice the bandwidth.
 A compute card contains a Blue Gene/P chip with 2 or 4 GB DRAM, comprising a "compute node".
 A single compute node has a peak performance of 13.6 GFLOPS.
 32 Compute cards are plugged into an air-cooled node board.
 A rack contains 32 node boards (thus 1024 nodes, 4096 processor cores).

-By using many small, low-power, densely packaged chips, Blue Gene/P exceeded the power efficiency of other supercomputers of its generation, and at 371 MFLOPS/W Blue Gene/P installations ranked at or near the top of the Green500 lists in 2007-2008.
+By using many small, low-power, densely packaged chips, Blue Gene/P exceeded the power efficiency of other supercomputers of its generation, and at 371 MFLOPS/W Blue Gene/P installations ranked at or near the top of the Green500 lists in 2007–2008.